fictionco/fiction/@apps/docs/docs/quickstart.md

 To add Factor to an existing project, all that is needed is to add `@factor/core` as a dependency in your `package.json` file.
 Doing this will install the CLI and all other libraries Factor needs.

-To help set up an example application quickly, we've created **create-factor-app** scaffolding tool.
-With a simple command in your terminal, this tool will download and install Factor, then help you set up a basic application.
+To help set up an app quickly, use the **create-factor-app** scaffolding tool.
+This tool will download and install Factor, then help you set up a basic application.
 Let's try it!

 ![Getting Started](./img/getting-started.svg)